-Thanks to Nerolac Paints and their latest campaign #NerolacColourTrails, I was lucky to witness this amazing spectacle and experience another of mother nature’s incredible miracles in all its glory.
+Thanks to Nerolac Paints and their recent campaign #NerolacColourTrails, I was lucky to witness this amazing spectacle and experience another of mother nature’s incredible miracles in all its glory.

 It was a surreal sight to behold and a great way to bring in the monsoon this year.